SOURCE: FLIR Systems, Inc.

 "Tom is a veteran executive and leader with demonstrated experience in all aspects of operations.
 He has successfully led three FLIR operations over the past ten years, and I am confident in his ability to continue that success in this expanded role," Mr. Teich concluded.

 About FLIR Systems

-The statements in this release by Earl Lewis and the other statements in this release about the orders described above are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Such statements are based on current expectations, estimates, and projections about the Company's business based, in part, on assumptions made by management.
+Certain statements in this release are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+Such statements are based on current expectations, estimates, and projections about FLIR's business based, in part, on assumptions made by management.
 These statements are not guarantees of future performance and involve risks and uncertainties that are difficult to predict.
-Therefore, actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking statements due to numerous factors, including the following: the ability to manufacture and deliver the systems referenced in this release, changes in demand for the Company's products, product mix, the timing of deliveries under the orders discussed above, the impact of competitive products and pricing, constraints on supplies of critical components, excess or shortage of production capacity, the ability of the Company to manufacture and ship products in the time period required, actual purchases under agreements, the continuing eligibility of the Company to act as a federal contractor, the amount and availability of appropriated government procurement funds, and other risks discussed from time to time in the Company's Securities and Exchange Commission filings and reports.
+Therefore, actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking statements due to numerous factors, including the following: the ability to manufacture and deliver our products in a timely manner, changes in pricing of FLIR's products, changing demand for FLIR's products, product mix, the impact of competitive products and pricing, constraints on supplies of critical components, excess or shortage of production capacity, the ability of FLIR to manufacture and ship products in a timely manner, FLIR's continuing compliance with U.S. export control laws and regulations, and other risks discussed from time to time in FLIR's Securities and Exchange Commission filings and reports.
 In addition, such statements could be affected by general industry and market conditions and growth rates, and general domestic and international economic conditions.
-Such forward-looking statements speak only as of the date on which they are made and the Company does not undertake any obligation to update any forward-looking statement to reflect events or circumstances after the date of this release, or for changes made to this document by wire services or Internet service providers.
+Such forward-looking statements speak only as of the date on which they are made and FLIR does not undertake any obligation to update any forward-looking statement to reflect events or circumstances after the date of this release, or for changes made to this document by wire services or Internet service providers.